mrocklin/thesis/introduction.md

 *   Interdisciplinary applications and a lack of software engineering tradition in the sciences encourage the use of a modular design that separates different domains into different software packages.
 *   In particular the practice of automation should itself be separated from the formal description of mathematical expertise.

+The rest of this chapter discusses traits of the scientific computing ecosystem introduced above in more detail and in isolation.
+Sections \ref{sec:value} and \ref{sec:cost} discuss the value and cost of computing to society at large.
+Sections \ref{sec:modularity} and \ref{sec:expertise} outline the challenges of the distribution of expertise and the benefits of modular software design.
+This dissertation investigates these concepts through linear algebra, a paragon application; this will be introduced in section \ref{sec:introduction-nla}.
+Finally in Sections \ref{sec:contributions} and \ref{sec:overview} we concretely outline the contributions and outline of the work that follows.

 include [Value](value.md)